tensortrade-org/tensortrade/CONTRIBUTING.md

 ## Adding new examples

-Even if you don't contribute to the EuphoricRL source code, if you have an application of EuphoricRL that is concise and powerful, please consider adding it to our collection of examples.
-[Existing examples](https://github.com/euphoric-ai/euphoric-rl/tree/master/examples) show idiomatic EuphoricRL code: make sure to keep your own script in the same spirit.
+Even if you don't contribute to the RLTrader source code, if you have an application of RLTrader that is concise and powerful, please consider adding it to our collection of examples.
+[Existing examples](https://github.com/notadamking/RLTrader/tree/master/examples) show idiomatic RLTrader code: make sure to keep your own script in the same spirit.